Official Election Results Summary

 O.L.A.
 Parish Hall, 2316 Highway 206, Arichat

-Bonnie Brae Seniors Cub, 14 Toulouse St., St. Peter’s
+Bonnie Brae Seniors Club, 14 Toulouse St., St. Peter’s

-Petit De Grat Parish Hall, Petit De Grat
+District 1: Petit de Grat Parish Hall, Petit de Grat

 Descriptions of the polling divisions are available at the returning officer’s office.
 Information may be obtained by calling (902-631-5256) or emailing: or using the contact form below.